sadielbartholomew/cf-plot/.github/CONTRIBUTING.md

 #### How Do I Submit a Good Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://github.com/NCAS-CMS/cf-plot/issues).
+Please use the 'feature request' template in this case, where further guidance can be found as to how to structure your report and what to include.
+In general, though:

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.